How do our Solar blankets work and keep your pool warm?

 What is the size of the actual bubble and what are the performance benefits?

-The Suncap Solar Air Cell provides excellent heating & thermal properties, Superior Buoyancy and excellent adhesion during strong winds, it rolls up evenly on roller systems.
-The diameter of the bubble is 17mm.
+The GeoBubble design provides excellent heating & thermal properties, superior buoyancy and excellent adhesion during strong winds, it rolls up evenly on roller systems.

 How long will the covers last?